 When ministers are commissioned by the local church to go out and fulfil their ministry, fasting, prayer and the laying on of hands often accompany such commissioning.

-In many modern churches similar practices are followed when commissioning and sending out ministers.
+In Christian Outreach Centre and many other churches similar practices are followed when commissioning and sending out ministers.

 The Scriptural structure of New Testament church is very simple – Under the leadership of the apostles, it consists of only elders and deacons, who carry responsibility for the administrative duties of the church.
 These include both natural and spiritual responsibilities.
 These responsibilities range very widely in their nature and administration.